Heat Illness: Staying Aware of Your Health in the Face of Extreme Heat

 Signs of Heat Illness

-Heat injury occurs when the body is unable to cool and/or regulate its core temperature.
+Heat illness occurs when the body is unable to cool and/or regulate its core temperature.
 Typically, the body sweats under extreme heat conditions but on occasion, sweating just isn't enough.
 This is particularly true during humid conditions.
-Even when temperatures are relatively low for summer months, humidity can have and adverse impact on the body.
+Even when temperatures are relatively low for summer months, humidity can have an adverse impact on the body.

 Type of Heat Illness